henrik7264/PY_Actors/README.md

 ### Project phases
 I forsee at least two phases for the library.
 Phase1 is related to only adding features to the library.
 This includes:

-* Logging<br>Logging is one of the most fundamental debugging facilities a library like this shall provide.
+* Logging<br>Logging is one of the most fundamental debugging facilities a library like this must provide.
 It shall be easy to enable and use.
 A log entry shall contain a time stamp, severity, which Actor created the entry and a text that describes a problem or information about the state of the Actor.
 * Http<br>A Web page shall be available for each Actor.
 The purpose of the web page is to provide monitoring of an Actor.
 More advanced web pages that collects information on the overall application (Actors), will be added later.
 * Statistics<br>Statistics is like logging essential for debugging a program.
 It shall be possible to see how many messages of a given type have been published and how long time has gone sine we received the last message.
 Queue sizes and number of worker threads should also be information that easily can be shown.
 All these information could in principle be shown in a web page.
 This Will be decided at a later time.
 * Scheduling and Timers<br>Scheduling and timers are fundamental of all systems and shall as such be part of this library.